CWZ123HHS/BRG-27-ISEA/README.md

-create index.html with touch function. nano/gedit file can edit it from terminal. once edited and save, open the file, a web page with the edited teext will be shown
+create index.html with touch function. nano/gedit file can edit it from terminal. once edited and save, open the file, a web page with the edited teext will be shown closed service for apache2, tried to nmap 127.0.0.1, port 80 is not seen. once start again, port 80 will be shown